Flat Fee Landlord

 Don't take a property manager's word for any claim.
 Here's how to verify the ones that matter most:

 • Reference calls: When you call the references they provide, ask specifically: "Did they ever have to use the tenant guarantee?
-What happened?"
-That's the question that surfaces how a manager performs under pressure.
+What happened?" and "What's the biggest problem they handled for you, and how did it go?"
+Those questions surface how a manager performs under pressure — not just during the sales process.

 Flat Fee Landlord has managed Northern Virginia single-family properties since 2009.
 Our eviction rate on placed tenants is under 1%.
 Our average placement is 21 days.
 Our tenant guarantee runs 9–12 months.
 Our Virginia real estate license is current and verifiable.
-We'll give you references before you ask.
+We'll give you references before you ask — and our Google reviews from real NoVA landlords speak for themselves.

 • 2,000+